Queues and Routing

 Each queue shows:

-* **Display order** -- The position of the queue on the filing queue board (lower numbers appear first)
+* **Display order** -- The queue's ordering number (lower numbers first)

 * **Name and code** -- Display name and short identifier